Xilinx/Xilinx_Kria_KV260_Workshop/Mac set-up.md

 If the SD card has an existing partition, you may need to unmount it with the following command: `diskutil unmount /dev/disk3s1`

-Then enter the following commands in the terminal,replacing **disk3** with your SD card number:
+Then enter the following commands in the terminal, replacing **disk3** with your SD card number:
 ```
 sudo dd if=petalinux-sdimage.wic of=/dev/rdisk3 bs=1m
 ```